uber-go/guide/style.md

 This helps reduce noise for readers by omitting values that are default in that context.
 Only meaningful values are specified.

-Exception: Even with a zero value, field names sometimes provide valuable context for readers.
-In particular, test cases in [Test Tables](#test-tables) can benefit from names of fields even when they are zero-valued.
+Include zero values where field names provide meaningful context.
+For example, test cases in [Test Tables](#test-tables) can benefit from names of fields even when they are zero-valued.

 ```go
 tests := []struct{